Free Frank McWorter

-In the late 20th century, a local history group recruited archaeologists to explore the long-abandoned town site.
+In the late 20th century, a local history group recruited archaeologists to explore the long-abandoned Illinois town site.
 Teams from the University of Maryland, College Park, University of Illinois, Urbana-Champaign, and De Paul University have worked for years on research and excavations, collected data about residents from census and land records, and turned up thousands of artifacts.
-In addition they have trained students at summer field schools, and published reports, articles, and books on the history of McWorter, his family and his town.
+In addition, they have trained students at summer field schools and published reports, articles, and books on the history of McWorter, his family, and his town.

-McWorter descendants donated the collected 11 volumes of documentation to the Abraham Lincoln Presidential Library in February 2008.
+McWorter's descendants donated the collected 11 volumes of documentation to the Abraham Lincoln Presidential Library in February 2008.
 In addition, the family donated a bronze bust of Frank McWorter by his great-great-granddaughter Shirley McWorter Moss.

 Biography

 Frank McWorter was born in 1777 into slavery in South Carolina to Juda, born in West Africa, abducted into slavery and transported to the colony.
 His father was likely her white enslaver, George McWhorter, a Scots-Irish planter.
 According to family tradition, Juda had to convince McWhorter to allow his mixed-race son to live.

-In 1795 McWhorter moved to Pulaski County, Kentucky, and took Frank to build and later manage his holdings there.
+In 1795, McWhorter moved to Pulaski County, Kentucky, and took Frank to build and later manage his holdings there.
 Frank tended the farm, but McWhorter also leased him to work for neighbors as a laborer.
 From being hired out, Frank learned business skills and earned more money than his master required him to hand over.
-After McWhorter moved to Tennessee, he continued to have Frank manage his farm in Kentucky.
-Frank used his savings to create a saltpeter production operation, for which there was considerable demand during the War of 1812.
+After McWhorter moved to Tennessee, he continued having Frank manage his Kentucky farm.
+Frank used his savings to create a saltpeter production operation, for which considerable demand was during the War of 1812.